CuppaTea1983/Sovereign/README.md

 ---

 ***Contact
-For collaboration, research inquiries, or industry integration, please reach out via GitHub or HuggingFace.***
+For collaboration, research inquiries, or industry integration, please reach out via GitHub.***

 ---
 **If you'd like to support the project:**